Upper Klamath Rafting

 How to Prepare:

 All of our full-day Upper Klamath rafting trips meet at our Rafting Center in Phoenix, Oregon.
 Please arrive by 8:00 a.m.
-During our Upper Klamath rafting trips we do provide a lunch.
+Lunch is provided part way through the trip.

 Bring shoes and clothes that you won’t mind getting wet.
 Sandals without heel straps tend to slip off, but Tevas, Chacos, or old sneakers work great.
 Sunglasses are highly recommended as well as chums to keep them on your head.
 During the summer months, swim trunks are fine, but please do not wear any cotton as it will keep you cold once it is wet.
-We do provide wetsuits, booties, and splash jackets free of charge if desired.
+We provide wetsuits, booties, and splash jackets free of charge if desired.
 Sunscreen, lip balm, and a hat all provide sun protection.
 A helmet will be required during the trip but you are welcome to wear your hat underneath a helmet.

 Valuables such as your wallet, purse, or earrings should be locked in your vehicle or left in our secure van.
 Your car keys should be left inside our vehicle and not taken on the river with you.
 Having a change of clothes either is a good idea, as well as a towel (which can be left in the van).

 When is the best time of the year to raft the Upper Klamath?